Support, guidance and education

 To join the community please READ THIS PDF (click on the red text for the PDF to open) and fill in the form below:

 All meeting are on Zoom.
 12-30-1.30pm, monthly, alternating between Tuesdays and Wednesdays.
-The zoom link is below but will also be sent out every month a few days before the meeting.
+The zoom link will be sent out every month a few days before the meeting.

 If you feel in need of support during the session, a breakout room is available with a peer support worker to listen and support you and/or offer signposting to further support.